Terms of Service

 - (j) use Authority Declarations, Authority Files, or other governance artifacts to deliberately mislead Automated Agents, manipulate search rankings, or suppress accurate third-party information;

-- (k) use Monitoring Probes, probe results, or AI system interaction data to reverse-engineer, benchmark, or exploit the internals of third-party Automated Agents beyond what is necessary for the intended monitoring purpose; or
+- (k) use Monitoring Probes, probe results, or AI system interaction data to reverse-engineer, benchmark, or exploit the internals of third-party Automated Agents beyond what is necessary for the intended monitoring purpose;

 12. AI and Automated Outputs